 It was sparsely populated but the roads still had a lot of slow-moving traffic.

 We checked in at our hotel, the Gaborone Sun.
 I had been told by Sun International Central Reservations that they were fully booked but on contacting the hotel directly, I was told otherwise and managed to get a room.
 The hotel had free wi-fi , a swimming pool, gym, tennis and squash courts and was adjacent to a golf course where hotel residents were entitled to a complimentary game.
 It was comfortable and the kids had fun in the pool which was great as they couldn't have fun anywhere else in Gaborone.
 We spent the first afternoon at the hotel.

 The next day, we only got out after midday.
 I had been doing research on things to do/places to visit in Gaborone.
 After much difficulty and some Tripadvisor and Lonely Planet reviews, I came up with a shortlist of places that looked remotely worth visiting.
 We weren't interested in nature reserves or lion parks in Gaborone as we have enough of those in SA.
 This is how it went.

 I don’t see myself returning to Gaborone anytime soon.
-I would still love to visit Chobe National Park and the Okavango Delta though.
+I enjoyed Chobe National Park though, and I would love to visit the Okavango Delta.
 Let's just say- when I returned to South Africa, I appreciated it a little more.
-(2019 update - I visited Chobe and it was amazing)

 Have you been there?
 Did I miss any things to do in Gaborone ?
 I would love to hear your views.